Malleson mission: The mission

-Concerned about the Bolsheviks and German and Turkish military activity, the British Government decided to send a force to the area, from India.
+Concerned about the Bolsheviks and German and Turkish military activity, the British Government decided to send a force to the area, from British India towards its base of operations in Meshed (Mashhad), Imperial Persia (modern Iran).
 The force was to be led by General Wilfrid Malleson.
 His mission was given as "to combat German and Turkish propaganda and attempts to organise men, railways and resources towards assisting hostile enterprises, aggression or active operations against us or our Allies."